frederic-perez/AmE-dictionary/data/idioms.md

 __I wasn’t born yesterday__ Used to indicate that you are not foolish or gullible.
 __I wish__
 __I’d say__ In my opinion; it is my estimation that.
-__I’ll be hanged if I (do something)__ :two: I am determined not to do something. _I’ll be hanged if I let some young upstart like you take control of my company!_
+__I’ll be hanged if I (do something)__ :three: I am determined not to do something. _I’ll be hanged if I let some young upstart like you take control of my company!_
 __I’m all ears__ :three::hammer:
 __I’m with you__ I agree with you. _A: “Ugh, why did we have to get up so darn early?”
 B: “Hey, I’m with you—I’d rather sleep in.
 This early wake-up call was all Mom’s idea.”_
 __I(’ll) give you that__ I concede that what you just said is true or likely.